lbryio/lbry.com/content/faq/referrals.md

 If you expect to refer more than 50-100 people, please discuss it with us on [Discord chat](http://chat.lbry.io) or email [us](mailto:josh@lbry.io).

-Currently during the referral reward testing phase, there is a limit of 1 redemption per account.
+Currently, during the referral reward testing phase, there is a limit of 1 redemption per account.

 ### I have a clever idea to cheat the referral system.